Allstate must face privacy lawsuit over cellphone tracking of drivers

 Allstate argued that drivers never alleged it actually captured their data, or that their insurance rates went up.
 It also said its privacy policies disclosed the possibility of data collection.

+Allstate said in a statement on Wednesday: "Consumers who choose to share driving data through Arity-powered apps can access emergency assistance, track fuel efficiency and unlock personalized insurance rates after a clear notice and explicit opt-in process."

-Neither Allstate nor its lawyers immediately responded to requests for comment on Wednesday.
-Lawyers for the plaintiffs did not immediately respond to similar requests.
+Lawyers for the plaintiffs did not immediately respond to requests for comment.

 The litigation combined 15 private lawsuits against the Northbrook, Illinois-based insurer.
 Texas filed a similar lawsuit against Allstate in January 2025.